The 7 Best Acoustic-Electric Guitars Under $500

-Note that some of the brands known for their expensive guitars were able to make great guitars within the $500 price range - and some with solid tops too.
+Note that some of the premium brands have great guitars within the $500 price range, and some even come equipped with solid tops.

 Gretsch G5022CE Rancher Acoustic-Electric Guitar